Terri Gruca is an anchor and investigative reporter at KVUE in Austin, Texas.

 Chances are, you'll also hear her loud cheers during football and basketball season.
 She's a huge college sports fan, which is another reason she's thrilled to be in Austin.

 Terri grew up in North Carolina and graduated from UNC Chapel Hill.
 Mack Brown was UNC's head football coach when she was in school.

-She is the proud mommy of a terrific little boy.
+She is a wife and proud mommy of a smart, fun loving boy and two stepsons.
 If you see her out and about, be sure to stop and say hello.